ferhatozcelik/Fast-Terminal/README.md

 - View Network Connections.
 - Run at startup.
 - Read and write access to external storage.

-The "Run at startup" permission is only used if Auto-Sync feature is enabled and is not utilised otherwise.
-The network access permissions are made use of for downloading content.
-The external storage permission is used to cache article images for viewing offline.
+Run at startup.
+Permission is used only if Auto Sync is enabled and not otherwise.
+Network access permissions are used for the connection.
+External storage permission is used to cache offline key information.

 ## License
 This application is released under GNU GPLv3.